7596ff/website/content/resume.md

 * Summer intern at Qualcomm - June to August 2014

 ### Formal Education
-* Second year student at Appalachian State
+* Third year student at Appalachian State
   * Double Major in Philosophy and Gender, Women's, & Sexuality Studies
 * Academy of Information Technology (AOIT) Graduate - 2015
   * AOIT is a "school within a school" requiring a special application